 We generate income through electricity sales and the Feed In Tariff from our solar photovoltaic panels on M & S on Muswell Hill Broadway, the Methodist Church in Pages Lane, Woodside School in Wood Green, and Fortismere School in Muswell Hill.

-en10ergy is opening a new share offer to raise £9000 for the completion of the Fortismere pv installation project, which was installed last month, and is now generating power for the school.
-The main cost of this project has been covered by funds raised in our 2017 share offer.
-That offer was principally for the installation at Woodside High School, but not all was used there as the scale of that project had to be reduced for technical reasons.
+In the spring of 2019 en10ergy opened a new share offer to raise £9000 for the completion of the Fortismere pv installation project, on the school science building at Twyford Avenue.
+The new solar array was installed in April, and is now generating power for the school.
+The main cost of this project was covered by funds raised from our 2017 share offer, which was principally for the installation at Woodside High School.
+Not all the funds were used there as the scale of that project had to be reduced for technical reasons.
 (In its final form it generates up to 50 kiloWatts).
-The remainder of the funds has provided the basis for our new 30 kiloWatt installation at Fortismere, and we are now looking to raise a final £9000 to complete the financing of this project.
+The remainder of the fund provided the basis for our new 30 kiloWatt installation at Fortismere, with a small additional share offer to cover shortfall.

 New project at Fortismere School